 Consider a vehicle that isn’t worth a whole lot and that’s fairly cheap to repair.
 These vehicles will have more affordable insurance premiums than one that has a larger price tag.

-It’s possible the leasing company you’re considering doing business with will, at some point, try to sell you some or all of the kinds of insurance that have been discussed so far.
+The leasing company may try to sell you some of the kinds of insurance that have been discussed so far.

-As convenient as it may be to take them up on their offer, it’s possible that doing so won’t be in your best interests.
-Insurance sold by leasing companies is often marked up so that you could find better rates elsewhere.
+It may want to take them up on their offer just to get the deal done.
+But it’s possible doing so won’t be in your best interests.
+Insurance sold by leasing companies is often marked up a lot.
+You could find better rates elsewhere.

-You’ll likely want to do a bit of research and talk with at least a small handful of insurance companies about your situation before you make any decisions.
+Do some research and talk with a few insurance companies about your situation before you make a decision.
 Make sure you compare car insurance quotes from multiple companies to find the best rates for your lease.

-A: It’s definitely possible that you’ll pay more to insure a leased car than you would to insure a car that you purchased.
-This is due to the fact that leasing companies often require people they do business with to obtain more insurance than those folks who purchase cars.
+A: It’s possible you’ll pay more to insure a leased car than you would to insure a purchased car.
+This is because leasing companies often require you to buy more insurance you would had you purchased a car.

 A: It’s possible the leasing company will roll the cost of GAP insurance into your payments.
 You’re probably going to have to purchase the other forms of coverage mentioned above, like collision, comprehensive, and liability.

 A: The leasing company financing your new set of wheels is its owner.
-They want to protect their investment from damage, destruction, or theft as much as is possible.
-A good way to do this is by requiring the people who lease their vehicles to carry sufficient amounts of liability, GAP, comprehensive, and collision insurance.
+They want to protect their investment from damage, destruction, or theft as much as possible.
+That's why they make lesees (people leasing cars) carry sufficient amounts of liability, GAP, comprehensive, and collision insurance.